sdss/python_template/STYLE.md

 ### Read the Docs

 Deploying your Sphinx documentation is critical.
-SDSS uses [Rad the Docs](https://readthedocs.org) to automatically build and deploy documentation.
+SDSS uses [Read the Docs](https://readthedocs.org) to automatically build and deploy documentation.
 Read the Docs can be added as a plugin to your GitHub repo for continuous integration so that documentation is built on each commit.
 SDSS owns a Read the Docs account.
 Contact [XXX](mailto:me@email.com) to deploy your documentation there.

 ## Git workflow